BigNoid/script.skinshortcuts/README.txt

 -----------------------

  - Ability to skip warning when resetting all shortcuts.
 See "Resetting all shortcuts", below
+ - Ability to set default backgrounds and widgets based on defaultID.
+See "Advanced Usage.txt", section "Overrides.xml", parts 3 and 4
  - Advice change - consider providing a defaultID in your default shortcuts.
 See "Providing default shortcuts", below.